 I’ll also add that you could skip the black beans, tomato sauce, and spices and use a can of your favorite chili instead.
 If you’re short on time and ingredients, Hormel’s Turkey Chili has phenomenal macros.

 You’ll need frozen tots of some kind.
 I chose frozen cauliflower tots from Green Giant, but you could definitely roll with frozen tater tots or even sweet potato tots.
 There’s not a huge difference in macros between cauliflower and tater tots, though the cauli tots are a bit lower fat.

-If you’d like to make your own tots, I have a solid recipe for high protein cauliflower tots you may want to check out.
+If you’d like to make your own tots, I have a solid recipe for low carb cauliflower tots you may want to check out.
 Or you could use something like roasted sweet potatoes like I used in my sweet potato nachos.